-The qualifications and Statements of Attainment issued by Institute of Business and Management (Victoria) must be automatically recognised by all Registered Training Organisations (RTOs) across Australia.
-In return, Institute of Business and Management (Victoria) recognises the qualifications issued by RTOs in all other States and Territories.
-This allows people to move around Australia from different employers being confident that their qualification will be equally recognised.
+The qualifications and Statements of Attainment issued by Institute of Business and Management (Victoria) must be automatically recognized by all Registered Training Organizations (RTOs) across Australia.
+In return, the Institute of Business and Management (Victoria) recognizes the qualifications issued by RTOs in all other States and Territories.
+This allows people to move around Australia from different employers being confident that their qualification will be equally recognized.

-What IS A COMPETENCY BASED TRAINING?
+What IS COMPETENCY BASED TRAINING?